eliasb/dfsocial/README.md

 6. Click on the **"Settings"** tab that should be on the top right-hand-side
 7. Now click on the **"Ports"** sub-tab.
 There you will be able to see the Database **"IP Number"** and the Port Number
 8. Copy the **"IP Number"** into the Database Server field and the **"Ports"** number into the database port number
-9. Proceed with the rest of the installation as normal
+9. After waiting for a while for the progression bar, you will get to the "Configure site" page.
+The top part of this page is similar to any other Drupal 8 installation.
+However, the bottom part shows a list of modules and features that relates to the Open Social Distribution.
+I am referring to the section entitled **"OPEN SOCIAL OPTIONAL CONFIGURATION"**.
+I could enumerate each feature here but, suffice it to say, they are useful features and you should install them.
+Do a test drive.
+You can always disable them afterwards.
+In this case, you should check-mark all the options from this section.

 ## **7. How To Use Drush, Composer, And Drupal Console**

-I am starting from the premise that you have the **"Open Social"** container up and running.
+I am starting from the premise that you have the **"Drupal"** container up and running.
 You could issue a **"Drush"** or a **"Composer"** command from outside of the container.
-However, I find that the most convenient way to execute these commands is by entering into the **"Open Social"** container inside a bash terminal.
+However, I find that the most convenient way to execute these commands is by entering into the **"Drupal"** container inside a bash terminal.
 To do that you execute the following command:

-    $ docker exec -i -t example_drupal_1 bash
+    $ docker exec -it example_drupal_1 bash

-Of course, you should replace the word **"example"** with the correct name of your **"Open Social"** container as I describe on step **"5.
+Of course, you should replace the word **"example"** with the correct name of your **"Drupal"** container as I describe on step **"5.
 Start Cron"**!

 ## **8. How To Use PHPMyAdmin Within Kitematic**